Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 We immediately read off $c=25$ and $h=\frac14$, and the valence formula then gives $\ell=12$.
 But when is this admissible?
 For the identity character to start with unity, we must set $\cN_1=1$.
 Thereafter the admissible region for $\cN_0,\cN_{-1}$ is whatever makes each coefficient in \eref{ell12char} non-negative.
 We see that this, in particular, imposes both lower and upper bounds on $\cN_{-1}$.
 Now at every order in $q$ a new bound emerges, so it may appear that the system is highly overdetermined.

 However we can easily see that there is a non-empty solution space.
-Superposing all the bounds to order $q^4$ one finds the space of possible admissible solutions shown as the blue region in Figure \ref{consol}.
+Taking the intersection of all the bounds to order $q^4$ one finds the space of possible admissible solutions in the blue region in Figure \ref{consol}.
 To see that some part of this region persists even after we include all orders in $q$, we simply take the rank-2 CFT $(\mE_{8,1})^3 \mA_{1,1}$.
 This has $c=25$ and $\ell=12$.
 Its characters are given by \eref{ell12char} with $\cN_0=992, \cN_{-1}=3$, which -- as expected -- lies inside the allowed region plotted in Fig. \ref{consol}.

-The procedure described here has yet to be fully systematised, and we hope to report on this in the future.
-However the question of which coefficients are negative, and how they grow, is clearly an important input into that procedure.
-This is the goal of the present work, to which we now turn.
+From these examples we see that the question of which coefficients are negative, and how they grow, is an important input into the procedure of finding admissible characters.
+In order to systematise the latter procedure, we therefore need to address this question -- to which we now turn.